 By and large it looks as if the inside paintwork of the ticket office has never been stripped back when redecorating took place, with many coats of paint building up on each other over time.
 Sadly this means that some woodwork detail has been lost and the thick layers of paint are prone to cracking and flaking.
 In certain places the thick layers of paint are all that exist as the woodwork behind has rotted away.
 There is an upside however as protected beneath the layers is thought to be the original finish.

 June 2019 saw a visit by Paul Croft from Lincoln Conservation which is part of the University of Lincoln.
 They had been commissioned by Network Rail to investigate the paint as, after much lobbying, Network Rail were finally considering some much needed external maintenance.
 He commented on the use of incorrect materials in earlier renovation work, and was very interested in how the layers of paint showed several different colour schemes, with green being the oldest, and the wood panelling appearing to have been initially stained or varnished.
 Samples were taken from various places, both inside (for his reference) and out.
 These photos show the various layers of paint on the wall inside and on the outside door jamb.
 Black and white photographs from various sources appear to show window and door frames, and the doors themselves, were painted white in the 1970s.
 It is known from an article by a GWR employee that the station was once painted green - as noted below in 'fake bricks'.
-The first photograph also shows the original lime plaster below the green paint layer.
+The second photograph also shows the original lime plaster below the green paint layer.

 ~~~~~ Outside the Old Ticket Office ~~~~~

 As a starter for our outside tour, here is evidence of idle hands from as much as 140 years ago.
 There are a number of names and dates that have been engraved into the stonework of the building, some with great care.
 See if you can spot them if you visit - but please don't add yours.

 GWR manhole cover